 Surgery may be considered if conservative treatment does not improve symptoms or if the patient wishes to return to competition.

-1. PCL reconstruction: The PCL is reconstructed using autologous tendon (the patient's own tendon) or artificial ligament.
-Surgery is usually performed arthroscopically.
+- PCL reconstruction: The PCL is reconstructed using the patient's own tendon or an artificial ligament.
+The surgery is usually performed using arthroscopy.

-2. Post-operative rehabilitation: After surgery, rehabilitation will be carried out in stages.
-Your knee will be immobilized for several weeks after surgery, and then you will gradually expand your range of motion and perform exercises to restore muscle strength.
+- Postoperative Rehabilitation: After surgery, rehabilitation is carried out in stages.
+The knee is immobilized for several weeks after surgery, and then the range of motion is gradually increased, followed by exercises to restore muscle strength.

 prevention and control

-1. proper training: By strengthening the muscles around the knee and keeping it flexible, you can reduce the risk of PCL tear.
+- Proper training: Strengthening the muscles around the knee and maintaining flexibility can reduce the risk of PCL rupture.

-2. Appropriate orthotic use: Using a knee support or brace during sports activities helps keep your knees stable and reduces the risk of injury.
+- Proper use of orthotic devices: Using knee supports or braces during sports activities helps maintain knee stability and reduces the risk of injury.

-3. early treatment: If you experience pain or instability in your knee, it is important to seek medical attention as soon as possible.
-Early treatment can prevent symptoms from worsening.
+- Early treatment: If you experience pain or instability in your knee, it is important to see a doctor as soon as possible.
+Early treatment can prevent the condition from worsening.

 summary